Skip to content

 factory ceo ~/ideas/weather-dashboard.md

-# Interactive — just starting to think about it?
+# Design — just starting to think about it?
 Brainstorm first.

-# Research — have a metric to optimize?
-The factory runs experiments.
+# Research — have a metric to optimize? re:factory runs experiments.

 factory ceo "SWE-bench solver agent" --mode research